Wolfieeewolf/AMBX-controller-for-OpenRGB/README.md

 - Ensure the device is properly connected
 - Check that the WinUSB driver is correctly installed
 - Verify that no other software is currently using the device
+- Make sure all lights are properly connected to the amBX system

 ## License